any-docs/css/content/guides/grid_layout/common_grid_layouts/index.md

 }
 ```

 We create a grid with a flexible number of flexible columns.
 We want them to be at least 200 pixels wide and share any available remaining space equally – so we always get equal-width column tracks.
-We achieve this with the {{cssxref("minmax()")}} function in our {{cssxref("repeat")}} notation for track sizing.
+We achieve this with the `minmax()` function in our `repeat` notation for track sizing.

 ```css
 .listing {